NEW: XBert AI Receptionist Takes Incoming Calls 24/7 Like a Pro.

 4. Meeting high expectations for personalization

 Personalization is critical in cold calls and warm calls.
-These days, random cold calls don’t make a positive impression of your brand.
+These days, random cold calls don’t make a positive impression of your brand or help in building brand awareness.
 When you call buyers, they expect you to tailor the outreach based on their business.

 If you’re reaching out as a follow-up, refer to your phone system or CRM to get a clear picture of the previous conversations.
 This allows you to customize your calls with the context needed to deliver a pleasing customer experience.